sneekz85cat/notes/README.md

 # 2023-12-19
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your code to identify bottlenecks.

+# 2023-12-20
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
+It's important to write clear, understandable code first and optimize only when needed.